 Avia huffed and attempted to pull her leg from his grasp.
 "Is this supposed to be a sports massage?"

 "No," Brian said as he gripped her ankle to stop her from pulling away from him.
 "Just hang on.
 I almost got it."
-He kneaded the muscle.
-"Was this what you hurt downstairs?
-I saw you hop off it."
+He kneaded the muscle to spite her protests.
+“What did you do to this?”

+Brain finished working out the knot he’d missed.
 He kissed his way up her body to her mouth.
-"I did."
+"Better?"

-Brian grabbed one of her hands and kissed it before slowly guiding his cock into her pussy.
+“I want you to be fully relaxed.”
+Brian drug his hands down her breasts.
+He teased her nipples with his thumbs.
+He positioned himself between her legs and slowly guided his cock into her pussy.
 The massage had worked exactly as he had hoped.
 She was relaxed and soaked.
 He pistoned, sinking himself deep then reversing his thrust.

 Avia inhaled.
 "Damn that's hard."